-'It's not because I'm a woman.'
 She was grinning and looking up at him again, catching and arresting him with her eyes the way she did.
 There was something about her and her eyes.
-Something different about her when she wasn't Ping, even though Ping had shared those eyes, something that had never shined up at him from a boy's eyes.
+Something different about her when she wasn't Fa Ping, even though Fa Ping had shared those eyes, there was something there that had never shined up at him from a boy's eyes.

 'You're not any different either, Shang.'

 'No. It's fine.
-You're fine.'
+You're fine, Madam.'

-'Still, you won't look at me.'
+'Still, you say this and refuse to look at me.'

-With that he turned, returning the smile with his own lopsided smirk.
-She was very pretty, blushing and scratching her neck as she looked up at him, the expression on her face somewhere between amused and unsure.
+Hua Mulan was very pretty, blushing and scratching her neck as she looked up at him, the expression on her face lost somewhere between amusement and befuddlement.

 'Ni hao, Li Shang.'